Caryatid Cavalcade I / ROCI CHILE, 1985

 Color video with sound, 61 min., 57 sec.

-Rauschenberg Overseas Culture Interchange (ROCI) travelogue of Mexico, Chile, Venezuela, China, Cuba, and Tibet.
+Rauschenberg Overseas Culture Interchange (ROCI) compilation of footage from Mexico, Chile, Venezuela, China, Cuba, and Tibet.

 --